deakzsolt/dbot/readme.md

 4. Test php precision for better calculation (especially for EMA) - done tested on SAR (add in php.ini ```trader.real_precision = 9```)
 5. Add other calculations for currency and crypto
 6. Set accountBalance checker (this should include to check is order executed)
-7. add in fee calculator
+7. add in fee calculator (this should be checked as maker or taker fee)
-8. Connect with BUY/SELL api (think good idea for maker trade not taker)
+8. Connect with BUY/SELL api (find good management for maker trade not taker as maker takes smaller fee)
-9. Create exchange update command
+9. Create exchange update command  - done